About Our School

 The extensive school grounds contain playing fields, hard play areas, car park for staff and an extensive environmental area including pond, bird hide and gardens.

 The school does not have facilities to cook meals on site.
-The school meals service provide children with cooked meals which are delivered to the school.
+The school meals service provide pupils with cooked meals which are delivered to the school.

 A wide variety of extra-curricular activities such as reading, rugby, football, tennis, knitting, choir, computers, cricket, and bowls are offered to the children both at lunch-time and after school.